jqczeng/CarND-Advanced-Lane-Lines/README.md

 Putting it all togther:
 ---
 By using all of the forementioned tools, the lane lines of a road can be detected.
 The detected area and lane lines can be seen in the following pictures.
 The green area represents the lane area in front of the vehicle.
 The red lines overlaying the white lane lines represents the detected lane lines.
+The pipeline code can be found in the `process_image` function in `project_2.ipynb`.

 ![alt text][detected-lane-1]![alt text][detected-lane-2]